Places to Visit in London: Buckingham Palace

 The History of Buckingham Palace

-In modern times, Buckingham Palace did not escape the WWII attacks, since it was bombed a total of nine times.
-The most publicized of those attacks resulted in the destruction of the palace chapel in 1940.
+In modern times, Buckingham Palace did not escape the WWII attacks since it was bombed a total of nine times.
+The most publicized of those attacks destroyed the palace chapel in 1940.
 One of the bombs even fell in the palace while King George VI and Queen Elizabeth were in residence.

 The Buildings and Gardens

 Buckingham Palace has 775 rooms, including 19 Staterooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 The front balcony of Buckingham Palace is one of the most famous in the world.
-The first recorded Royal balcony appearance took place in 1851.
-When Queen Victoria stepped onto it during celebrations for the opening of the Great Exhibition.
-Since then, Royal Balcony appearances have marked many occasions from The Queen’s annual official birthday celebrations to Royal Weddings.
-As well as special events of national significance such as the 75th anniversary of the Battle of Britain.
+The first recorded Royal balcony appearance occurred in 1851 when Queen Victoria stepped onto it during celebrations for the opening of the Great Exhibition.
+Since then, Royal Balcony appearances have marked many occasions, from The Queen’s annual official birthday celebrations to Royal Weddings.
+As well as special events of national significance, such as the 75th anniversary of the Battle of Britain.

-The Buckingham Palace gardens are known as the “walled oasis in the middle of London” with over 350 different species of wildflowers.
-The finale of a visit is a walk along the south side of the garden with views over the famous lake.
+The Buckingham Palace gardens are known as the “walled oasis in the middle of London,” with over 350 different species of wildflowers.
+The highlight of a visit is a walk along the south side of the garden, with views over the famous lake.

 Things to See in Buckingham Palace